When ductile iron poles’ corrosion resistance is tested, it lasts at least 50–100% longer than weathering steel.

 For these reasons, iron was also the second most common material used to build historic lighthouses.
 Cast iron was the most common type of iron used.
 Many of these lighthouses were built in the middle of the 1800s and are still in use today.
 Because the properties of ductile iron are so similar to that of cast iron, it can be expected that ductile iron will have the same longevity.

-McWane offers a bare or weathered finish and a coated finish.
+McWane offers a bare or weathered finish and a coated finish for these weatherproof storm hardening poles.
 The weathered finish poles are expected to last 75 years in normal conditions.
-The appearance is similar to a weathering steel pole, however ductile iron does not produce the same rusty run off as weathering steel and will not deteriorate like weathering steel.
+The appearance is similar to a weathering steel pole; however, ductile iron does not produce the same rusty run off as weathering steel and will not deteriorate like weathering steel.

 The coated finish is a two-part coating.
 First, zinc is arc-applied, and then an acrylic barrier is applied.
 This coating is more expensive than the weathered finish, and it is commonly used in areas where customers want the look of galvanized steel or new concrete poles.
 This coating will add to the life of the pole in particularly corrosive environments like the Florida Keys.
 The zinc and acrylic finish are available in gray, black and dark brown.